 Radio

-Creator, host, and performer of the radio shows Dico bene? and Sipario Teatrale on Radio Italia1.
+Creator, host, and performer of the radio programs Dico bene? and Sipario Teatrale on Radio Italia1.

 Podcast